KoenMW/mycelium-nlp/README.md

 - **Empty `raw/` folder**: No contextual data will be available if the folder is empty.
 - **Static TF-IDF Embeddings**: Semantic matching is limited by TF-IDF's vocabulary and shallow context representation.
-- **No session memory**: Context is handled per-turn; the chatbot does not track conversation history.
 - **Relevance Loop Overhead**: The LLM-driven `_contextCheck()` may slow down responses if context is deemed insufficient.
 - **No Web UI**: The system runs in a terminal interface only.
 - **Limited File Support**: Only `.docx` and `.txt` documents are supported.

----

-For improvement ideas, consider adding embedding upgrades (e.g. Sentence-BERT), dialogue history, or a simple front-end for enhanced accessibility.